 Every investor in Alturas Minerals Corp.
 (CVE:ALT) should be aware of the most powerful shareholder groups.
-Insiders often own a large chunk of younger, smaller, companies while huge companies tend to have institutions as shareholders.
-Warren Buffett said that he likes ‘a business with enduring competitive advantages that is run by able and owner-oriented people’.
-So it’s nice to see some insider ownership, because it may suggest that management is owner-oriented.
+Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
+Warren Buffett said that he likes 'a business with enduring competitive advantages that is run by able and owner-oriented people'.
+So it's nice to see some insider ownership, because it may suggest that management is owner-oriented.

-Alturas Minerals is a smaller company with a market capitalization of CA$1.4m, so it may still be flying under the radar of many institutional investors.
-Taking a look at the our data on the ownership groups (below), it’s seems that institutions don’t own many shares in the company.
-Let’s delve deeper into each type of owner, to discover more about ALT.
+Alturas Minerals is a smaller company with a market capitalization of CA$2.2m, so it may still be flying under the radar of many institutional investors.
+In the chart below below, we can see that institutions don't own many shares in the company.
+Let's delve deeper into each type of owner, to discover more about ALT.

 What Does The Institutional Ownership Tell Us About Alturas Minerals?

 Institutions typically measure themselves against a benchmark when reporting to their own investors, so they often become more enthusiastic about a stock once it's included in a major index.
 We would expect most companies to have some institutions on the register, especially if they are growing.